rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-user-crd.md

 ---

 Rook allows creation and customization of object store users through the custom resource definitions (CRDs).
-The following settings are available for Ceph object store users.
+The following settings are available for ceph object store users.

 ## Example